OpenConext-Attic/OpenConext-oidc/README.md

 * [spring-security-saml](https://github.com/OpenConext/spring-security-saml/tree/feature/open-connext)
   * Branch based on [pull-request to include RequesterID](https://github.com/spring-projects/spring-security-saml/pull/19).

-Once the pull request are accepted and merged into a release we can depend on the original repositories again.
+Once the pull requests are accepted and merged into a release we can depend on the original repositories again.

 ## Functional testing